mediamicroservices/mm/README.md

 * if you want to apply a formula that will override the defualt ffmpeg settings, use option F. Your command will look like this: makebroadcast -F [formula] [input].
 * if you want to run the video through a crop detection filter and crop the video during transcoding, use option c.
 Your command will look like this: makebroadcast -c [input].
 * if you want to run the video through a volume adjustment filter, then adjust the volume accordingly during transcoding, use option v.
 This process will be slower.
 Defaults to ${VOLADJUST} variable set in mmconfig.
 Your command will look like this: makebroadcast -v Y OR N [input].
-* makebroadcast has options d, o, n, e, E. To reread what those options mean, return to [link to section header].
+* makebroadcast has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
 If you use options o or d, your command will look like this: makebroadcast -o OR -d [path/to/directory] [input].
 If you use option n, your command will look like this: makebroadcast -n [input].
 If you use option e, your command will look like this: makebroadcast -e -d [path/to/directory] [input].
 If you use option -E, your command will look like this: makebroadcast -E [input].

 #### makedvd ####
 * makedvd creates a DVD .iso file from a video file or package input.
 Your command will look like makedvd [input].
 A file run with no additional options will be a .iso file in a directory called access, which is created by the script in the same location as the file input.
 A package input run with no additional options will behave similarly, in that the access directory will be created inside the package (if it is not already there), and will hold the DVD .iso file.
 * if you would like to use only the left or right channel of first audio track, your command will look like this: makedvd -l [input] for left or makedvd -r [input] for right.
 * if you would like to add the DVDLABELPREFIX, which you set as a varible in mmconfig, you will want to use option v.
 Your command will look like this: makedvd -v [input].
-* makedvd has options d, o, n, e, E. To reread what those options mean, return to [link to section header].
+* makedvd has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
 If you use options o or d, your command will look like this: makedvd -o OR -d [path/to/directory] [input].
 If you use option n, your command will look like this: makedvd -n [input].
 If you use option e, your command will look like this: makedvd -e -d [path/to/directory] [input].
 If you use option -E, your command will look like this: makedvd -E [input].

 #### makeflv ####
 * makeflv creates a flash file from a video file or package input.
 Your command will look like this: makeflv [input].
-* makeflv has options d, o, n, e, E. To reread what those options mean, return to [link to section header].
+* makeflv has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
 If you use options o or d, your command will look like this: makeflv -o OR -d [path/to/directory] [input].
 If you use option n, your command will look like this: makeflv -n [input].
 If you use option e, your command will look like this: makeflv -e -d [path/to/directory] [input].
 If you use option -E, your command will look like this: makeflv -E [input].

 #### makeframes ####
 * makeframes creates 10 still images from a video file or package input.
 Your command will look like:  makeframes [input].
 To deliver still images to a specific directory, use this command  ingestfile -d [path/to/directory] [input].
 Example: #phototocome